rahulEth/earthFriends/README.md

 ## Overview

-This Solution Build on [https://taiko.xyz](Taiko Blockchain).
+This Solution Build on [Taiko Blockchain](https://taiko.xyz).
 At EarthFriends, we reward users for eco-friendly actions like planting trees, adopting sustainable practices, eco-friendly products, managing waste, or raising environmental awareness.
-Users simply upload proof of their activity, and after successful verification by Environment Auditors, they earn $EFRND tokens directly in their wallet that supports [https://taiko.xyz](Taiko Blockchain).
+Users simply upload proof of their activity, and after successful verification by Environment Auditors, they earn $EFRND tokens directly in their wallet that supports [Taiko Blockchain](https://taiko.xyz).

 ## Problem Solved